-Original proceeds of the Offered Bonds and other funds in the amount of \$134,945,000 are expected to be used to redeem, pursuant to the applicable optional redemption provisions, certain outstanding Rental Housing Bonds, the proceeds of which financed Mortgage Loans (the "RH Refunded Bonds Mortgage Loans"), which will remain Mortgage Loans under the Resolution.
-The balance of the original proceeds in the amount of \$21,170,000 is expected to be used to purchase a similar amount of multi-family mortgage loans from the Authority's VHDA General Purpose Bonds Resolution which will become Mortgage Loans under the Resolution following such acquisition (the "Acquired GP Mortgage Loans").
+Original proceeds of the Offered Bonds in the amount of \$99,170,000 are expected to be used to redeem, pursuant to the applicable optional redemption provisions, certain outstanding Rental Housing Bonds, the proceeds of which financed Mortgage Loans (the "RH Refunded Bonds Mortgage Loans").
+The balance of the original proceeds in the amount of \$56,630,000 is expected to be used to purchase a similar amount of multi-family mortgage loans from the Authority's VHDA General Purpose Bonds Resolution which will become Mortgage Loans under the Resolution following such acquisition (the "Acquired GP Mortgage Loans").
 The Authority expects to apply such sale proceeds to redeem certain outstanding VHDA General Purpose Bonds.
 See Appendix D for a description of the Developments financed by the Acquired GP Mortgage Loans.